ILF neurofeedback in Reading

-ILF neurofeedback is a form of neurofeedback used to support people with sleep difficulties, overwhelm, reactivity, and nervous-system instability.
+ILF neurofeedback is a gentle form of neurofeedback used to support nervous-system regulation.

-I offer ILF neurofeedback in person in Shinfield, Reading, Berkshire, within a relational, trauma-informed therapeutic practice.
+I offer ILF neurofeedback in person in Shinfield, Reading, Berkshire, within a relational therapeutic practice informed by trauma, nervous-system regulation, and careful formulation.

 This may be for you if